 - 10-30 million will become infected each year.

-- An estimated 1 million people die each year from hepatitis B and its complications.
+- Up to 1 million people die each year from hepatitis B and its complications such as liver cancer.

-- Approximately 2 people die each minute from hepatitis B.
+- Approximately 2 people die each minute from hepatitis B related complications.

 Hepatitis B In the United States